manu-jimenez/manu-jimenez.github.io/_posts/2017-01-26-Wang-Landau-for-joint-DOS.md

 In this notebook I provide an implementation of a Wang-Landau algorithm for computing a bivariate joint density of states (DOS) in an integer valued configuration space.

-I will make use of the Reciprocity Survey (RS) [dataset](http://journals.plos.org/plosone/article/file?type=supplementary&id=info:doi/10.1371/journal.pone.0151588.s002) from:

-> Almaatouq A, Radaelli L, Pentland A and Shmueli E (2016) *Are You Your Friends’ Friend?
-Poor Perception of Friendship Ties Limits the Ability to Promote Behavioral Change.* PLOS ONE 11(3): e0151588. doi:10.1371/journal.pone.0151588

-I will model the dataset with the grand-canonical ensemble from:
+I will model the Reciprocity Survey (RS) dataset from [[2]((http://journals.plos.org/plosone/article/file?type=supplementary&id=info:doi/10.1371/journal.pone.0151588.s002))], by fitting it to the grand-canonical ensemble from [[1](https://arxiv.org/abs/1701.07428)].
-> Manuel Jiménez-Martı́n, Javier Rodrı́guez-Laguna and Elka Korutcheva (2017)  *Null models for social hierarchical structure.*

-I will sample sample the configuration space with a Wang-Landau algorithm in order to compute the joint density of states in the macrostate space.
+I will sample sample the configuration space with a Wang-Landau algorithm [[3](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.86.2050)] in order to compute the joint density of states in the macrostate space.
-> Fugao Wang and D. P. Landau (2001) *Efficient, Multiple-Range Random Walk Algorithm to Calculate the Density of States.* Phys.
-Rev. Lett.
-86, 2050. [(Link)](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.86.2050)

 ```python